hilay020905/UART/README.md

-# 🔇 NoiselessUART
+# 🔇 UART Protocol

-**NoiselessUART** is a noise-resilient UART protocol implemented in Verilog, enhanced by a Riccati-equation-inspired sampling mechanism to reduce Bit Error Rate (BER).
+**UART** is a noise-resilient UART protocol implemented in Verilog, enhanced by a Riccati-equation-inspired sampling mechanism to reduce Bit Error Rate (BER).
 This design integrates traditional UART transceiver logic with intelligent sampling and majority-voting, aiming for robust performance in noisy environments.

 ---